 Default records

-- Base Product records: create one record per base product, containing all the variants in a
+- Base product records: create one record per base product, containing all the variants in a

 Variant-level default model